ruwanliyanage123/pc-hi/README.md

     @ManyToMany(mappedBy = "printers")
     private Set<Laptop> laptops;

-Mapped by will help to handover the ownership
+mappedBy will help to handover the ownership